 There will be a bus from Washington Dulles (IAD) airport

-exit the doors from the second level.
+the doors there.
 It is a large white bus that has

 Green Bank Observatory logo and astronomical designs along it.

 For those with a long wait in the airport, see the Dulles Dining Directory for food options.
 There

 is more variety inside the gates, so you may want to choose something before

 There will be one bus returning to Dulles on Saturday, June 23, leaving about